nizpew/cli-ex-file-manager/README.md

     List directories and their sizes.
     AI assistance to identify large folders. (susceptible to errors)

+    #shortcuts: arrows to move between files, ctrl+d open range in indicated file, to delete files in ranger use d+D y+Enter

 ## Installation
 1. Clone the repository: